Connect with Bryan

-Example projects: Dr. Hassel’s recent work includes co-leading Public Impact’s efforts to help schools create an Opportunity Culture by extending the reach of excellent teachers to more students, for higher pay, within budget; assisting numerous states in developing their strategies for addressing chronically low-performing schools; and co-leading Public Impact’s work transforming the charter sector to expand successful models, implement rigorous performance frameworks, and replace failing charter schools more swiftly.
+Example projects: Dr. Hassel’s recent work includes co-leading Public Impact’s efforts to help schools with Opportunity Culture design and implementation by extending the reach of excellent teachers to more students, for higher pay, within budget; assisting numerous states in developing their strategies for addressing chronically low-performing schools; and co-leading Public Impact’s work transforming the charter sector to expand successful models, implement rigorous performance frameworks, and replace failing charter schools more swiftly.
 He authored the Brookings Institution Press book The Charter School Challenge: Avoiding the Pitfalls, Fulfilling the Promise, and co-authored, with Emily Ayscue Hassel, Picky Parent Guide: Choose Your Child’s School with Confidence, and the chapter on rethinking school staffing in the book Getting the Most Bang for the Education Buck.
 His recent publications include co-authoring the op-ed Will Learning Pods Be Only for the Rich?; ESSA: New Law, New Opportunity; State Leaders, Seize ESSA’s Opportunities for Excellence (op-ed); Paid Educator Residencies, Within Budget: How New School Models Can Radically Improve Teacher and Principal Preparation; and An Excellent Principal for Every School: Transforming Schools Into Leadership Machines.
 Dr. Hassel has also served as a consultant to leading efforts to create high-quality charter school systems, turn around failing schools, and improve leader and teacher effectiveness.